 First published April 16, 2012

-For example, I refer to Restoration Hardware as Constipation Hardware because I go in trying to understand why they would charge 50 bucks for a wooden bowl the size of an orange but instead, my butt cheeks clench with every square foot of showroom I walk.
+For example, I refer to Restoration Hardware as Constipation Hardware because I go in trying to understand why they would charge 50 bucks for a wooden bowl the size of an orange, but my butt cheeks clench with every square foot of showroom I walk.
 It was while perusing a Restoration Hardware dictionarytextbook catalog a few months ago when I noticed a theme of industrial, letters, wheels.

 It could be a pillow with letters on the front of it with industrial looking edges.